Shekh15/todoapp/README.md

-This is todo app using localstorage
+This is todo app using localstorage.